artefactual/atom-docs/dev-manual/env/compose.rst

 .. code-block:: bash

-   docker-compose logs -f atom atom_worker
+   docker-compose logs -f atom atom_worker nginx

 You can also scale the cluster as needed.
 In the following example we are going to add extra AtoM workers and Elasticsearch nodes.